 National Infrastructure Assessment

-An assessment of the United Kingdom's infrastructure needs up to 2050.
+An assessment of the United Kingdom's infrastructure needs to 2055 and beyond.

 Letter to Environment Secretary from Commission Chair: floods policy

 Commission Chair Sir John Armitt has written to the Secretary of State for Environment, Food and Rural Affairs, the Rt Hon George Eustice MP, setting out the Commission’s views in response to to the government’s recently updated flooding and coastal erosion risk management strategy for England, launched on 14 July 2020.